slowkow/allelefrequencies/README.md

 ## Acknowledgments

-Also, I want to say thanks to David A. Wells for sharing [scrapeAF](https://github.com/DAWells/scrapeAF), which inspired me to work on this project.
+Thanks to David A. Wells for sharing [scrapeAF](https://github.com/DAWells/scrapeAF), which inspired me to work on this project.